A little bit about me, the mechanic

 I'm not afraid to tell it like it is, or own up to a mistake that I made.
 Rest assured, each bike leaves in the condition

 I promised it would.
 Each tune up is painstakingly thorough.
+I strive to complete each repair within the time frame that I specify.
+However, on rare occasions I may have to stretch that limit in order to accomodate the ordering of parts from distant suppliers.
 If I can get the bike back to like-new condition, I will.

 With my business model, I do not compete with the 4 to 6 dudes selling bikes out of their homes.
 I focus solely on providing stellar repair service with a basis in experience and a desire to treat people like I would like to be treated.

-Please drop by soon to receive the same service I provide to my own bike.
+Please connect with me soon to receive the same service I provide to my own bike.

 Email, call or text today.